kinix/Babur/README.md

 The bot's capabilities are rolling dice and converting some imperial units to metric units.

+In addition, Babür can answer some questions with random responses. (this feature is WIP)

 ## Installing

 Create an app in Discord Developer Portal.
 Set the token of that app as `TOKEN` environment variable.